avadapal/avadapal.github.io/_teaching/2024-teaching-2.md

 ### Quizzes
+There will be around five quizzes.
+These will be objective one word answer type questions or true/false questions.

 ### Midsems
+The midsem would be closed book.
+However, you will be given the superset of the midsem in advance.

 ### Project
 #### Theoretical Projects
 The possible theoretical projects can be (but not limited to) on the following topics:
 - Garbled Circuits
 - Oblivious Transfers
 - Verifiable Secret Sharing
 - Oblivious Random Access Memory
 - Distributed Oblivious Random Access Memory
 - Private Set Intersection

 #### Practical Projects
 The possible practical projects can be (but not limited to) on the following topics:
  - Secure Elections
 - Secure Auctions
 - Private Recommender Systems
 - Oblivious Data structures
 - Sender Anonymous Messaging Systems

 Academic Integrity
 ---------------------------